South African Savanna Goat

 The neck is well muscled and reasonably long so that the goat can easily reach high branches.
 The forequarter is well muscled and of medium width, a narrow or a very wide forequarter will not be tolerated.
 The front legs must be placed well apart and straight.
 The cannon bone of both the front and hind legs should be short and strong.
 The pasterns of the front and hind legs must be strong and springy and must be slightly sloping, straight or weak pasterns will be not be tolerated.
 The hooves of both front and hind legs must be strong, hard, black and reasonably big and the two sections of each hoof must be close to each other.
 The hooves should not be overgrown and must not easily become sore and develop foot rot.
 The scapulas or shoulder-blades must be strongly attached to the forequarter and withers.
 The processes spinosus and withers should be somewhat higher than the back and rump.
 In the case of older Bucks, medium sized skin folds are found on the forequarter.

 The centre piece should be reasonably long and deep on the goat and must possess enough capacity to eat sufficient roughage and to convert it into meat and energy, in older animals must not be cylindrical or lack depth.
 The back and eye muscle must be strong and wide and not be straight, showing no signs of weakness.
-The Savannah Goat has well sprung ribs and an oval respiratory centre piece.
+The South African Savanna Goat has well sprung ribs and an oval respiratory centre piece.

 Hindquarters and Hind Legs:

 The hindquarters should be wide and the hind legs must be well apart and straight.
 The rump must show a reasonable slope.
 The hindquarters must be well muscled and carry a lot of meat.
 The hocks must be strong and muscular and the tendons of the hocks must be prominent and easily seen, they should not turn in or out and the goat must be able to stand easily on its hind legs.
-The tail of the Savanna White Goat must be straight up and be well covered with hair and should be very mobile and the bare skin of the tail should also have black pigmentation.
+The tail of the South African Savanna White Goat must be straight up and be well covered with hair and should be very mobile and the bare skin of the tail should also have black pigmentation.

-Colour, Skin Pigmentation and Hair:
+Color, Skin Pigmentation and Hair:

-The Savanna Goat is a totally white goat, a limited amount of black and red hair is acceptable, but red or black hair must be eliminated.
+The South African Savanna Goat is a totally white goat, a limited amount of black and red hair is acceptable, but red or black hair must be eliminated.
 Pigmentation must be dark grey to black.
 Light spots may not appear on Elite Does and Bucks.
 Any shade of pink is a cull defect.

 – Well-formed udder firmly attached.